EurovisionworldEurovisionworld

 Superfinal

-For the final night, Giorgia Cardinaletti and Nino Frassica join Carlo Conti and Laura Pausini to host a fantastic night of music.
+For the final night, Giorgia Cardinaletti and Nino Frassica joined Carlo Conti and Laura Pausini to host a fantastic night of music.

 Perchè Sanremo è Sanremo, we know Sanremo is not complete without a list of exciting interval acts.

-Tonight we see the legendary Andrea Bocelli take the Sanremo stage showcasing the elegance his career has brought.
-He performed his song 'Il mare calmo della sera' which won the Nuove Proposte section of Sanremo 1994.
-Bocelli also gives us a performance of his 1995 Sanremo song 'Con te partirò', which placed 4th that year.
+Tonight we saw the legendary Andrea Bocelli take the Sanremo stage showcasing the elegance his career has brought.
+He performed his song "Il mare calmo della sera" which won the Nuove Proposte section of Sanremo 1994.
+Bocelli also gave us a performance of his 1995 Sanremo song "Con te partirò," which placed 4th that year.

-For the final night at the Suzuki Stage, Pooh is there with 'Uomini soli'.
+For the final night on the Suzuki Stage, Pooh was there with "Uomini soli."

-Costa Toscana is wrapping up with one final performance from Max Pezzali, who has brought us a week of memorable performances.
-Tonight he performed two of 883's biggest hits 'Come mai' and 'Nessun rimpianto'.
+Costa Toscana wrapped up with one final performance from Max Pezzali, who has brought us a week of memorable performances.
+Tonight he performed two of 883's biggest hits "Come mai" and "Nessun rimpianto."

-Sanremo also presents other awards as well, and here are the winners for those:
+Sanremo also presents other awards as well.
+Here are the winners for those:

 • Critics Award: Fulminacci